 - Employee code of conduct

-- A public disclosure statement for council members;
+- A public disclosure statement for council members, including amendments and updates

-To help make it easier for municipal governments to implement the new rules set out in the new legislation, the Ministry of Government Relations has developed sample templates and Information Bulletins.
+To help make it easier for municipal governments to implement the rules set out in the legislation, the Ministry of Government Relations developed sample documents.

 Help and how-to

-The Ministry of Government Relations has also developed the following resources to help municipalities complete and implement the newly-introduced conflict of interest amendments:
+The Ministry of Government Relations has also developed the following resources to help municipalities complete and implement these conflict of interest amendments:

 If you have any questions about these changes, or if you need more information about the resources available for municipalities, contact: